 If you find it difficult to breathe in other people’s suffering, then modify the practice.
 Rather than taking in their suffering on the in-breath, just breathe normally and call to mind others who share your circumstances.
 Then, in whatever way feels natural to you, send them thoughts of kindness, compassion, and peace.
 You need not breathe in others’ suffering in order to feel connected to them or in order to enfold both them and yourself in your heartfelt wish to ease the suffering of being isolated during the holidays.

-In my two books, I write in more detail about the practices in this article.
-My most recent book is titled How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
+Note: In my three books, I write in more detail about the practices in this article.

 © 2011 Toni Bernhard.
 Thank you for reading my work.
 I'm the author of three books:

 How to Live Well with Chronic Pain and Illness: A Mindful Guide (2015).
 The theme of this article is expanded on in this book.

 All of my books are available in audio format from Amazon, audible.com, and iTunes.

 Visit www.tonibernhard.com for more information and buying options.

 You might also find this helpful: "Surviving the Holidays when You're Chronically Ill."